sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ### The Pilot confirmed appetite for collaboration on software assessments and related questions within the GC

-As soon as the GCXchange group went live and promoted on GCconnex, GCcollab and LinkedIn, the IT Strategy team received positive feedback about the pilot from across the GC.
+As soon as the GCxchange group went live and promoted on GCconnex, GCcollab and LinkedIn, the IT Strategy team received positive feedback about the pilot from across the GC.

 As mentioned above, during the pilot, 140 people joined the group from 42 departments further indicating the interest in having a place for those doing this work across the GC to collaborate.

-Throughout the pilot, there were 13 requests through the GCXchange Teams channel to see if specific software had already been assessed by another department or to ask what is being used in other departments.
+Throughout the pilot, there were 13 requests through the GCxchange Teams channel to see if specific software had already been assessed by another department or to ask what is being used in other departments.
 Similar questions were also received by email to the IT Strategy team who then tried to make the connections to the right teams to get the answers.

 One example of this is a question received from NRCan asking about ESDC's use of the recording feature in Teams and if ESDC had done a security/privacy assessment on that feature in order to align with ATIP requirements.
 The IT Strategy team connected NRCan with ESDC's Security and Privacy teams who were able to respond.
 Privacy also shared a privacy checklist that others can reuse.

-Teams from DFO got in touch after seeing the GCXchange group page to learn more about ESDC's software intake process.
+Teams from DFO got in touch after seeing the GCxchange group page to learn more about ESDC's software intake process.
 Documentation about this process was shared back with them.

 ### The GC has legal cover to share software assessments between departments